navinmurrari/microservice-chassis/README.md

 6. check the new-microservice folder the src and pom.xml should be created
 7. To build the new-microservice project `mvn clean install`
 8. import project to intellij

+## Steps to generate api and models stub using swagger.yaml

+1. Update swagger.yaml using https://editor.swagger.io/
+2. Enter the command `mvn clean generate-sources -P stub-generation` this will generate models and api classes in the generated folder under base directory
+3. copy the api and model classes into the project